 In the risk management space, there are multiple types of solutions all competing for your dollar.
 Solution providers have completely confused the market in this area, however.
 While many of these offerers are competing for the same spend, they really aren’t competitors at all.
-An IT VRM Tools ranking quadrant was recently published that compares the capabilities of many providers.
+A vendor risk management tools ranking quadrant is that compares the capabilities of many providers.
 In this quadrant, I have seen GRC platforms, platforms as a service (PaaS), Ratings companies, ERP bolt-on and Consulting providers, Procurement Sourcing platforms and the Exchange.
 All of the solutions address third-party cyber risk management in vastly different ways.
 Comparing these options to each other is like comparing apples to baseball stadiums.
 Let’s break down the difference between the Exchange, GRC platforms, ratings, platforms as a service, consulting providers, and more.

 When selecting a solution, ask yourself (or whoever controls your budget), “do I want a solution to help me do this myself or do I want someone else to do this for me?”